Colin Gubbins: Early life

-Military service
+Military career

 First World War

 Gubbins was commissioned into the Royal Field Artillery in 1914.
 On the outbreak of war he was visiting the German city of Heidelberg in order to improve his German language skills and had to make a perilous journey back to Britain via Belgium, arriving in Dover the day before Britain entered the conflict.
 Gubbins served as a battery officer on the Western Front – initially with the 126th Battery as part of the British Army's 3rd Corps.
 He first saw action on 22 May 1915 in the Second Battle of Ypres and on 9 June was promoted to lieutenant.

-In July 1916 he participated in the Battle of the Somme and received the Military Cross for rescuing wounded men under fire.
-On 7 October he was wounded in the neck by a gunshot but recovered fully.
+In July 1916 he participated in the Battle of the Somme and received the Military Cross, the citation for which, appearing in The London Gazette in September 1916, reads as follows:For conspicuous gallantry.
+When one of his guns and its detachment were blown up by a heavy shell, he organised a rescue party and personally helped to dig out the wounded while shells were falling all round.On 7 October he was wounded in the neck by a gunshot but recovered fully.
 In the spring of 1917 Gubbins participated in the Battle of Arras and in the winter suffered the effects of mustard gas.
 In early 1918 Gubbins was promoted to captain and took part in the Battle of St Quentin.
 Shortly afterwards he was evacuated from the front with a case of trench fever (17 April 1918).